kaustubhagarwal18/inet/showcases/visualizer/spectrum/doc/index.rst

 propagating signals and other stuff that the radio medium activity showcase is about.
 The module can visualize spectrums in the following ways:

+**V3** :ned:`RadioMediumVisualizer` can visualize the spectrums of radio signals using three kinds of figures (in addition to visualizing propagating signals, signal departures/arrivals, and communication/interference ranges, described in **TODO** the other showcase.)
+The module can visualize spectrums in the following ways:

 .. - can visualize spectral stuff
    - there are three features for that
    - spectrum figure: display the spectrum of signals, including noise, at nodes (and probes) currently